 Process for Opening a Charter School

-In summary, a party interested in opening a Charter School with the School District of palm Beach County as its Sponsor must successfully complete all of the following actions and received approval from the School Board of palm Beach County.
-Specific details concerning this topic can be obtained by calling Mr. Pegg, Director, Charter Department at (561) 969-5875.
+In summary, a party interested in opening a Charter School with the School District of Palm Beach County as its Sponsor must successfully complete all of the following actions and received approval from the School Board of Palm Beach County.
+Specific details concerning this topic can be obtained by calling Jim Pegg, Director, Charter Department at (561) 969-5875.